Febulix/cgru/docs/afanasy/job_task.rst

 Attributes
 ==========

-If block is numeric all this attributes are generated on the fly by block.
+If a block is set to be numeric, all this attributes are generated on the fly by the block.

 name
 ----
 ``af.Task(str)``

 Task name.
-Generated, if block is numeric.
+Generated, if the block is numeric.

 command
 -------
 ``af.Task.setCommand(str)``

 Command to execute.
-Generated, if block is numeric.
+Generated, if the block is numeric.

 files[]
 -------
 ``af.Task.setFiles(str[])``

 Files for preview.
-Generated, if block is numeric.
+Generated, if the block is numeric.

 environment
 -----------
 ``af.Task.setEnv(name, value)``

-Tasks process extra environment.
+Extra environment variables for the tasks process.
-It will be merged with a block extra environment.
+These variables will be merged with the blocks extra environment variables.

 tst
 ---
-Time when task was started (last start).
+Time when the task was started (last start).

 tdn
 ---
-Time when task was done (last finish).
+Time when the task was done (last finish).

 str
 ---
-Number of times task has started (it can be manually or automatically restarted).
+Number of times the task has been started (it can be manually or automatically restarted).

 per
 ---
-Running task progress percentage.
+Progress percentage of the running task.

 frm
 ---
-Running frame for multiframe tasks which can be produced by numeric blocks when frames per render parameter > 1.
+Running frame for multiframe tasks.
+Multiframe tasks can be produced by numeric blocks when the parameter "frames per render" is > 1.

 pfr
 ---